linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

     - On Fedora, the command is similar to the YUM command; simply replace `yum` with `dnf`.

 1. Uninstall each package that you no longer need or want on your system.
-Replace `nginx` in the following examples with the name of the package to be removed.
+In the following examples, replace `nginx` with the name of the package to be removed.

     - Uninstall a package with the `apt` command: